MattSegal/wagtail-clip-example/README.md

 # Wagtail CLIP example project

-A project that shows you how you can use [wagtail-clip](https://github.com/MattSegal/wagtail-clip).
+A project that shows you how you can use [Wagtail CLIP](https://github.com/MattSegal/wagtail-clip).

 ## Setup